A Ridge-Regularised Jackknifed Anderson-Rubin Test: Introduction

 We propose a ridge-regularised jackknifed Anderson-Rubin (RJAR) test to construct confidence sets for the coefficients of endogenous variables in weakly-identified and heteroskedastic IV models when the number of IVs is large.
 Jackknife-based methods have recently been used in this context because they are applicable in an asymptotic framework where the number of IVs diverges with the number of observations.
 However, by relying on existing central limit theorems developed for standard projection matrices, these methods require that the number of IVs be less than the number of observations, and often perform poorly when the number of IVs is close to (but still less than) the number of observations.
 Recently-proposed regularisation approaches for inference under many IVs require strong identification or a sparse relationship between the endogenous variables and the IVs to work well.
-By combining jackknifing with ridge regularisation, we provide a test that remains valid under heteroskedasticity, arbitrarily weak identification, and more IVs than observations, all while achieving good power both when the relationship between the endogenous variables and the IVs is sparse and when it is dense.
+By combining jackknifing with ridge regularisation, we provide a test that has the desired asymptotic size under heteroskedasticity, arbitrarily weak identification, and more IVs than observations, all while achieving good power both when the relationship between the endogenous variables and the IVs is sparse and when it is dense.

-In the context of fully weak-identification robust inference with an increasing number of IVs, it is helpful to distinguish three different asymptotic regimes.
+Throughout this paper, we focus on \citet[henceforth AR]{Anderson:1949tx} tests.
+This is because, in addition to being robust to weak IVs, they are also robust to arbitrary relationships between the endogenous variables and the IVs, since they make no assumption on the first-stage projection of the endogenous variables on the IVs.
+In the context of AR tests with an increasing number of IVs, it is helpful to distinguish three different asymptotic regimes.

 The first `moderately many' IVs regime allows the number of IVs, $k_n$, to grow with the sample size, $n$, but still requires it to be asymptotically negligible with respect to the sample size.
 Examples include \citet{Andrews:2007bl}, who require $k_n/n^{1/3} \to 0$, and \citet{Phillips:2017bz}, who require $k_n / n \to 0$.